microsoft/AL/CONTRIBUTING.md

 ### Follow your issue

-Once submitted, your report will go into the [issue tracking](https://github.com/microsoft/AL/wiki/Issue-Tracking) workflow.
-Be sure to understand what will happen next, so that you know what to expect, and how to continue to assist throughout the process.
+Once submitted, your issue will through the [issue tracking](https://github.com/microsoft/AL/wiki/Issue-Tracking) workflow.
+Please read the document to understand what will happen next, so that you know what to expect, and how to continue to assist throughout the process.

 ## Support